conan-io/conan-io.github.io/_posts/2018-10-11-New-conan-release-1-8.markdown

 ---

 After a long and awaited period, here we have the new Conan 1.8 release.
 It comes packed of new features and fixes and some great contributions from the community.
-Let's go through some of the highlights shipped in this new release.
+Let's go through some of the highlights shipped in this release.

 ## Plugins system